Mt Anderson forms a jagged horizon with a glacier below in the Olympic Mountains

 This was the one!
 A easy descent over scree and then snow got us down to the glacier, at which point we simply followed our up-route back to camp, arriving at 7:05pm (12.3 hours total round trip) amidst clouds of aggressive mosquitoes.

-Day 3 – Anderson Tarn to Dose Road Washout:
+Day 3: Anderson Tarn to Dose Road Washout

 It was warm enough for short sleeves by the time we finished breakfast at 7:30am.
 Obviously, we were in for a hot day, but at least the trail was nearly all downhill.
 We left our tarn camp shortly before 8:00am, reached the trailhead/campground at 1:35pm, mounted our bikes, and then zoomed down the road, arriving at our vehicle around 2:45pm (6.9 hours from camp).
 It sure was a nice trip into the heart of the Olympics!!

-Nomenclature Notes: The USGS Mt.
+The USGS Mt.
 Steel quad contains some incorrect labeling on Mt.
 Anderson.
 It shows the “east peak” label on an inconsequential 6280-foot sub-peak about a mile from the actual east peak summit, and the “Mt.
 Anderson” label has been errantly shifted toward the east peak for centering purposes.
 Although this error becomes quite obvious after doing a little map perusal or field observation, the Climber’s Guide to the Olympic Mountains has managed to propagate it rather than clarify it, thereby leading to some confusing nomenclature.
 (Incidentally, the same labeling format was used—correctly—for Mt.
 Olympus’ three principal peaks on the nearby Mt.
 Olympus quad.)